LouisvilleMakesGames/warpzone/CODE-OF-CONDUCT.md

 - Actively listening to others and not dominating discussions.
 - Respecting physical and emotional boundaries.
 Always ask before touching, and check in before discussing topics that may be triggering.
 - Not making assumptions about identity, experiences, or preferred pronouns.
-- Not using words that are racist, sexist, homophobic, classist, transphobic, cissexist or ableist.
+- Not using words that are racist, sexist, homophobic, classist, transphobic, cissexist, or ableist.
 - Humbly accepting respectful correction (or correcting yourself!), keeping in mind that the impact of your words on other people is more important than your intent.

 ## Unacceptable Behavior